chase-slept/chase-blog/_drafts/new-post.md

 ### Configure Cloudflare Tunnel

-To begin, we'll create the local endpoint for our tunnel by using a docker container.
-[We'll follow the instructions provided by Cloudflare.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) You can follow docker instructions or modify them to suit your needs.
-I setup my connector in a docker container using a compose file like the one below:
+To begin, we'll create the local endpoint for our tunnel by using a Docker container.
+[We'll follow the instructions provided by Cloudflare.](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) You can follow the Docker instructions or modify them to suit your needs.
+I setup my connector in a Docker container using a compose file like the one below:

 {% highlight yaml linenos %}
 version: 3.9